jeisch/DAPHNE2/README.md

 ### Status LEDs

 There are 5 status LEDs.
-All are pulse stretched in the firmware so that momenary pulses are visible.
-Refer to the top level VHDL file for the meaning of these LEDS.
+All are pulse stretched in the firmware so that momentary pulses are visible.
+The LED closest to the SFP Timing Interface connector is reserved for the microcontroller.

+* uC LED: blinks at 1Hz when the microcontroller is programmed
+* LED0: ON if the main PLL/MMCM is LOCKED
+* LED1: ON if the automatic front end AFE alignment is done
+* LED2: ON if the automatic front end AFE alignment problem detects a bit error in the "frame" pattern
+* LED3: ON if the GbE link is up and the speed is 1000
+* LED4: ON if there is activity on the GbE link
+* LED5: ON if there if the spy buffers are triggered (externally or internally via GbE)

 ## Simulation